wangfangbing/TestGit/README.md

-hi , what ot insert?
+hi, hi , what ot insert?
 # TestGit
 eck before diff
 this project created for git testing